To be successful in an industry with never-ending competition, having a good restaurant marketing plan is essential to achieve your goals.

-The next shift in restaurant marketing is customer relationships: building loyalty and relationships at each point of contact.
-Loyalty cards give you an opportunity to enhance your emotional connection.
+The next shift in restaurant marketing is customer relationships: building loyalty and connections at each point of contact.
+A loyalty program gives you an opportunity to enhance your emotional connection.
 And when it’s mobile-friendly, they are more likely to use their rewards.

 Popular apps that offer loyalty programs include:

 You can also set up a rewards program on Facebook Messenger with LoyaltyCard bot.
-It makes for an interactive and personal experience so you can increase engagement with your program.
+It makes for an interactive and personal experience so you can increase engagement in your program.

 Local art and epic interiors take the dining experience beyond the restaurant and into the digital world.
 It encourages people to document and share via social media, be it via Facebook, Twitter, Instagram, or another service.

-Media Noche, a fast-casual Cuban restaurant in San Francisco, is popular on social for their interior decor.
+Media Noche, a fast-casual Cuban restaurant in San Francisco, is popular on social for its user-generated content.
 People snap and post photos of the restaurant’s colorful tiles (as seen below) and local art.
 And in turn, builds brand awareness in social groups.

-While competition is fierce, creating unique ways to drive customers to the table doesn’t have to be overwhelming.
-From Messenger Marketing and social media, to rewards and collaborations, you can increase brand awareness and boost ROI with a few simple tweaks to your restaurant marketing strategy.
+While competition is fierce, creating unique ways to drive potential customers to the table doesn’t have to be overwhelming.
+From Messenger Marketing and social media, to rewards and collaborations, restaurant owners can increase brand awareness and boost ROI with a few simple tweaks to your restaurant marketing strategy.